Skip to content

 SAP Commerce Lead, Spadoom AG

-If you’re running SAP Hybris on-premise, you’ve probably already seen the writing on the wall.
-SAP’s cloud-first strategy means on-premise Commerce isn’t getting new features, the update cycle is annual instead of continuous, and End of Mainstream Maintenance narrows your options.
-The question isn’t whether to migrate — it’s when and how.
+If you’re running SAP Hybris on-premise, you already know what’s coming.
+SAP’s cloud-first strategy means on-prem Commerce isn’t getting new features.
+The update cycle is annual instead of continuous.
+End of Mainstream Maintenance narrows your options with every passing quarter.

 TL;DR: SAP Commerce Cloud replaces on-premise Hybris as the supported commerce platform.
 The core Java platform, type system, and extension mechanism remain — but deployment moves to SAP-managed infrastructure, the storefront goes headless, and updates shift to continuous delivery.
 End of Mainstream Maintenance for on-prem makes migration increasingly urgent.
 Gartner has named SAP a Leader in Digital Commerce for 11 consecutive years (SAP News, 2025).